 Why Become a Foster Parent?

-There’s plenty of good reasons (check some of them out here) but here’s a few to get you started.
+There are plenty of good reasons (check some of them out here) but here’s a few to get you started.

 - “It takes a village” is more than just a saying: Children who have been removed from their homes due to abuse and neglect have lost so much trust.
 With every positive interaction they experience in a domestic setting, the closer they come to a healing place.
 Just by existing in a home that offers love and safety, you can play a part in the healing of a child that will go on to impact countless other lives.

 - Because children deserve to sleep in a bed: A child removed from the home without family or guardianship often has nothing but a trash bag full of scattered belongings.
 In addition to losing all sense of consistency, they also lost a place to rest their head at night.
 Without a placement, children can end up sleeping in offices, cars, or anywhere else readily available.
-Children deserve a warm bed at night, even if it’s only for one night (yes, we have respite foster care options too!)
+Children deserve a warm bed at night, even if it’s only for one night (yes, we have respite foster care options too!).

 - You already know what to do: Often times people say they could never foster a child because they would become “too attached”.
 We prefer to think of it like this: you hope your own child will grow up to leave the house someday, perhaps to go to college or off to work.
 You have close friends who have moved cities for new jobs or spouses.
 You don’t love them any less.
 In fact, you’re proud to have done your job in supporting them when they were close to you, and now when they’re far.
 You already know how to love and let go, and what these children need is someone to help them get to a point where they too can let go.